appsemble/appsemble/docs/02-development/developing-blocks.md

 > directory is checked for this, but other directories such as `../amsterdam/blocks`, assuming this
 > directory exists and has blocks, will be hot-reloaded as well.

-Now lets make the text of the button configurable using the app definition.
+The definition of the block can be found in the blocks/test/src directory.
+Lets make the text of the button configurable using the app definition.

 ```js copy
 button.type = 'button';